Article 7 Company bodies

 (1) Each share entitles its holder to one vote at the General Meeting.
 If the statutory provisions require a special resolution to be adopted by holders of a given class of shares, only the holders of that class of shares shall be entitled to vote.

 (2) Voting rights can be exercised by authorized representatives.
 The granting, revocation and demonstration to the company of this authorization must be carried out in written form.
 Proof of authorization can also be transmitted by email or other electronic means to be specified in more detail by the company.
 The details shall be announced along with the convening of the General Meeting.
-The above provision shall not apply for the authorization of financial institutions, shareholders’ associations and other persons accorded the same status under the AktG; in this respect, section 135 of the AktG shall apply.
+The above provision shall not apply for the authorization of intermediary, shareholders’ associations, commercial proxy advisors and other persons accorded the same status under the AktG; in this respect, section 135 of the AktG shall apply.

 (3) The Executive Board is authorized to provide for shareholders to cast their vote in writing or by means of electronic communication without attending the General Meeting (postal vote) and determines the details as necessary.
 An announcement to this effect is to be made when the meeting is convened.